1984 United States presidential election

 Presidential elections were held in the United States on November 6, 1984.
-Incumbent Republican president Ronald Reagan and his running mate, incumbent vice president George H. W. Bush, were elected to a second term in a landslide.
-They defeated the Democratic ticket of former vice president Walter Mondale and Congresswoman Geraldine Ferraro.
+Incumbent Republican president Ronald Reagan and his running mate, incumbent vice president George H. W. Bush, were re-elected to a second term; they defeated the Democratic ticket of former vice president Walter Mondale and New York congresswoman Geraldine Ferraro in a landslide.

-Reagan and Bush faced only token opposition in their bid for re-nomination.
+President Reagan and Vice President Bush faced only token opposition in their bid for party re-nomination.
 Mondale faced a competitive field in his bid, defeating Colorado senator Gary Hart, activist Jesse Jackson, and several other candidates in the Democratic primaries.
 He eventually chose New York representative Geraldine Ferraro as his running mate, the first woman to be on a major party's presidential ticket.

 Reagan touted a strong economic recovery from the 1970s stagflation and the 1981–1982 recession, and the widespread perception that his presidency had overseen a revival of national confidence and prestige.
 At 73, Reagan was the oldest person to be nominated by a major party for president, a record that stood until 2020, when both major-party candidates were older.
 The Reagan campaign produced effective television advertising and deftly neutralized concerns regarding Reagan's age.
 Mondale criticized Reagan's supply-side economics and budget deficits.
 He called for the reduction of U.S. public debt, a nuclear freeze, and ratification of the Equal Rights Amendment.

-Reagan won re-election in a landslide victory, carrying 525 electoral votes, 49 states, and 58.8% of the popular vote.
+Reagan won re-election carrying 525 electoral votes, 49 states, and 58.8% of the popular vote.
 Mondale won 13 electoral votes: 10 from his home state of Minnesota, which he won by a narrow margin of 0.18% (3,761 votes), and 3 from the District of Columbia, which has always voted overwhelmingly for the Democratic candidate.
 Reagan won the second-largest share of the Electoral College since 1820 (second only to Franklin D. Roosevelt in 1936 and the largest for a Republican), and the most raw electoral votes ever received by a candidate.

-As of 2025, Reagan is the last Republican to sweep all of New England and the only presidential nominee to win all the New England and Southern states since the effectively uncontested election of 1820.
+As of 2026, Reagan is the last Republican to sweep all of New England and the only presidential nominee to win all the New England and Southern states since the effectively uncontested election of 1820.
 This is the most recent election in which any candidate won the popular vote by double digits and more than 500 electoral votes.
-It is also the most recent election in which a major party candidate failed to win at least 100 electoral votes.
+It is also the most recent election in which the losing major party candidate failed to win at least 100 electoral votes.
+At the time, Reagan received the most popular votes in history, a record that stood until it was broken by both major party candidates in 2004.
+He remains the last two-term Republican president to win the popular vote in both of his successful runs.
+(Note: Republicans George W. Bush and Donald Trump were both elected to two terms as president (consecutive for Bush and nonconsecutive for Trump), but they lost the popular vote while winning the Electoral College for their first terms.)